Battle of Lechfeld

-The Battle of Lechfeld was a series of military engagements over the course of three days from 10–12 August 955 in which the Kingdom of Germany, led by King Otto I the Great, annihilated the Hungarian army led by Harka Bulcsú and the chieftains Lél and Súr.
-With the German victory, further invasions by the Magyars into Latin Europe were ended.
+The Battle of Lechfeld, also known as the Second Battle of Lechfeld, was a series of military engagements over the course of three days from 10–12 August 955 in which the Kingdom of Germany, led by King Otto I the Great, fought the Hungarian army led by Harka Bulcsú and the chieftains Lél and Súr.
+The traditional view is that with the German victory, further invasions by the Magyars into Latin Europe ended, although it is more accurate to say that the battle resulted in a stalemate between the Hungarians and Germans over the next several decades.

 The Hungarians invaded the Duchy of Bavaria in late June or early July 955 with 8,000–10,000 horse archers, infantry, and siege engines, intending to draw the main German army, under Otto I, into battle in the open field and destroy it.
 The Hungarians laid siege to Augsburg on the river Lech.
 Otto I advanced to relieve the city with an army of 8,000 heavy cavalry, divided into eight legions.

 As Otto I approached Augsburg on 10 August, a Hungarian surprise attack destroyed the Duchy of Bohemia rearguard legion.
 The Hungarian force stopped to plunder the German camp and Conrad, Duke of Lorraine led a counter-attack with heavy cavalry, dispersing the Hungarians.
 Otto I then brought his army into battle against the main Hungarian army that barred his way to Augsburg.
 The German heavy cavalry defeated the lightly armed and armored Hungarians in close combat, but the latter retreated in good order.
-Otto I did not pursue, returning to Augsburg for the night and sending out messengers to order all local German forces to hold the river crossings in Eastern Bavaria and prevent the Hungarians from returning to their homeland.
+Otto I did not pursue, returning to Augsburg for the night and sending out messengers to order all local German forces to hold the river crossings in Eastern Bavaria and so prevent the Hungarians from returning to their homeland.
 On 11 and 12 August, the Hungarian defeat was transformed into disaster, as heavy rainfall and flooding slowed the retreating Hungarians and allowed German troops to hunt them down and kill them all.
-The Hungarian leaders were captured, taken to Augsburg and hanged.
+The Hungarian leaders were captured, taken to Augsburg, and hanged.

-The German victory preserved the Kingdom of Germany and halted nomad incursions into Western Europe for good.
-Otto I was proclaimed emperor and father of the fatherland by his army after the victory and he went on to be crowned Holy Roman Emperor in 962 largely on the basis of his strengthened position after the Battle of Lechfeld.
+The German victory preserved the Kingdom of Germany and ended nomad incursions into Western Europe.
+Otto I was proclaimed emperor and father of the fatherland by his army after the victory, and went on to be crowned Holy Roman Emperor in 962 largely on the basis of his strengthened position after the Battle of Lechfeld.
+Still, the strength of the German victory has been greatly exaggerated, considering the size of the German losses in the battle and the fact that the Hungarians killed Conrad.

+The Second Battle of Lechfeld gave rise to the well-known account of the Horn of Lehel: Lehel, the Hungarian chieftain, slew Conrad, prince of the Germans with his horn.

-Historic sources
+Historical sources

 The most important source is a monograph commissioned by Ulrich of Augsburg, which describes the series of actions from the German point of view.
 Another source is the chronicler Widukind of Corvey, who provides some important details.